-- 25. In its communications to the defendant Organization the Commission points out that the factors which serve in determining levels of staff pay are complex and that the whole operation that consists in drawing up the salary scales calls for the exercise of discretion. - 26.
-Of course the Tribunal may not interfere in the exercise of such discretion or in the drafting of the salary policy it is based on.
-But it does have a power of review in this area which is clearly defined and of which three features are relevant here.
+- 25. In its communications to WIPO the Commission points out that the factors which serve in determining levels of staff pay are complex and that the whole operation that consists in drawing up the salary scales calls for the exercise of discretion. - 26.
+Of course the Tribunal may not interfere in the exercise of such discretion or in the drafting of the salary policy

 - 27. First, it will consider in the event of dispute whether the Commission's methodology has been properly observed.
 The methodology is an important factor in ensuring that the results are stable, foreseeable and clearly understood.
 And though the Commission is free to choose its methods, once it has chosen them the staff may expect them to be followed in all circumstances. - 28.
 Secondly, even though various factors have to be considered in taking a comprehensive decision on salary levels, there are specific ones that in this comparative sort of exercise must be taken in isolation from the rest and subject to critical evaluation.
 Judgment 1000 again illustrates how such a procedure may yield notable results.
 In this case the information provided by the Commission shows that it is quite possible to isolate the factors at issue and even to put exact figures on the effects they have on the salary scale. - 29.
 Thirdly, the Tribunal has, like other international and national administrative tribunals, set criteria for what may be termed "external" or "marginal" review of discretionary decisions, and again they were set out in detail in Judgment 1000, under 12.
 Here the gist of the complainants' case is that the scale is arbitrary because the Commission's reckoning counted the extra within-grade steps yet discounted certain tax rebates. - 30.
-Such then is the context in which the Tribunal will take up the complainants' pleas, without detriment to the discretionary authority of the Commission and of WIPO's governing bodies.
+Such then is the context in which the Tribunal will take up the complainants' pleas, without detriment to the discretionary authority of the Commission and of the Union's governing bodies.

-he discounting of tax rebates for local employees
+The discounting of tax rebates for local employees

 - 31. The Tribunal endorses the exercise of its discretion by the Commission in declining to take account of the tax rebates that the Swiss inland revenue grant to some staff of local employers. - 32.
 According to the methodology the Commission has to take the figure of net salary for the sake of comparison, and so it subtracted from the amounts paid by local employers the tax levied by the host country. - 33.
 Since comparison is with staff who in the nature of things are locally recruited the Commission was right to take as typical for the sake of that comparison employees subject to ordinary tax law at the place of their employment.
-The tax rebates the complainants are referring to are a form of derogation that applies, says the Commission, only to non- resident workers.
+The tax rebates the complainants are referring to are a form of derogation that applies, says the Commission, only to non-resident workers.
 The complainants and the Appeal Board are mistaken: according to the peculiar circumstances of such workers, that is not a true tax benefit but an exemption granted by way of distribution of tax revenue between the country of residence and the country of employment. - 34.
 The conclusion is that the rebates are irrelevant in determining the figures of local pay and on that score the complaints must fail.